Updated March 13, 2023

 After reboot, enter the BIOS menu and follows the steps explained there.
 Typically used keys are F2, F11, F12, and Del.
 Once you see the USB option, select and continue with the installation.

 Continue following instructions from time to time.
-Installation process may take several minutes to finish.
+The installation process may take several minutes to finish.
 You must enter the required information at every step whenever it prompts.
-In case, both Debian and windows are desired, or any two OS is needed then the option to partition your hard drive should be selected which comes almost at the end of the installation process.
+In case both Debian and windows are desired, or any two OS is needed, then the option to partition your hard drive should be selected, which comes almost at the end of the installation process.

-This has been a guide on how to Install Debian.
-Here we have discussed the two different methods to Install Debian – 1) Install through CD/DVD 2) Install through Flash drive.
+This has been a guide to how to Install Debian.
+Here we have discussed the two different methods to Install Debian first Install through CDDVD second Install through Flash drive.
 You may also look at the following articles to learn more –